rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 * Kibana - this will be our the UI component that we can use to view the flow records, graphs, dashboards, etc.
 * Logstash - Logstash dynamically ingests, transforms, and ships your data regardless of format or complexity.
 We will use a specific implementation of Logstash called [ElastiFlow](https://github.com/robcowart/elastiflow)

-You can use the ECK Operator, as a [very nice Openshift article](https://www.openshift.com/blog/run-elastic-cloud-on-kubernetes-on-red-hat-openshift) describes
+You can use the ECK Operator, as a [very nice Openshift article](https://www.openshift.com/blog/run-elastic-cloud-on-kubernetes-on-red-hat-openshift) describes.

 In this specific case, for quick tweaks that we needed to address, I prepared a [github repository](https://github.com/rcarrata/ocp4-netflow) with all the pieces needed for this blog post.